-The choice of public or secret key cryptography should still not be taken until the security goals have been decided though, in all the interesting debates about algorithm security, the designers may lose sight of the goals and why they are actually engaged in a design process at all.
-Having said all this, there were contributions at SEG meetings which proposed particular architectures without any rationale or reference to claimed goals.
+The choice of public or secret key cryptography should still not be taken until the security goals have been decided though, in all the interesting debates about algorithm security, the designers may lose sight of the goals and why they are actually mngaged in a design, process at all.
+Having said all this, there were contributions at SEG meetings which proposed particulararchitectures without any rationale or reference to claimed goals.

 A security protocol is an interaction between two or more (but usually only two) entities following pre-determined steps that achieve some security goal.
-These protocols may involve proving that certain parties have certain items of secret information (this occurs during authentication or proof of claimed identity) and also may involve distribution or generation of secret keys for protection of communication.
-For instance, the widely known protocol, SSL achieves authentication of the server (generally a web server), generation of a shared secret key of protect the communication of data between the client (usually a browser on a PC) and the server, and the subsequent protection of that data for the duration of the SSL session.
-The emphasis on server authentication (though client authentication is possible) in SSL was provided so that users would have confidence in who they were sending data, e.g. credit card numbers, to.
-Client authentication is not mandatory in SSL as the use of the channel is generally "free" or the user has already been authenticated for charging purposes prior to the start of the SSL session (and as authentication is public key based in SSL, there is the complexity of provisioning clients with key pairs and certificates).
+These protocols may involve proving that certain parties have certain items of secret information (this occurs during authentication or proof of claimed .identity) and also involve distribution generation of secret keys for protection may or of protocol, communication.
+For instance, the widely known SSL achieves authentication of the server (generally a web server), generation of a shared secret key of protect.the conu:nun.ication of <lata between the client (usually a browser on PC) and the server, and the subsequent protection.of that <lata for the duration of the SSL session.
+The emphasis on server authentication (though client authentication is possible) in SSL was provided so that users would have confidence in who they were sending <lata, e.g. credit card numbers, to.
+Client authentication is not mandatory in as the use ,of the channel is generally "free" or the user has already been SSL authenticated for charging purposes prior to the start of the SSL session (and as authentication is public key based in SSL, there is the complexity of provisioning clients with key pairs and certificates).
 This emphasis on server authentication can be contrasted with the emphasis on client or user authentication in GSM, where the use of the channel is not free, and the user must therefore be authenticated so that they can be charged.